This blog post was originally posted on June 12, 2015, and was updated on April 25, 2017.

 A trip to Seville wouldn’t be a trip to Seville without a good dose of flamenco.
 Seville’s flamenco options range from venues offering a show and dinner at a fixed price, to bars crammed with people hoping to catch an up close and personal show in the most local way possible.
 A flamenco show truly captures the passion that is the essence of life in Seville and is a great way to immerse yourself in the local culture for a night.
 Why not check out a traditional professional show then head to a local bar afterward and see the best of both worlds!

 Don’t miss it: Join our Seville Tapas & Flamenco Tour to not only see an incredible show but to also learn about this wonderful Spanish art.
-And of course, we’ll feed you the best tapas in town (as usual!)
+And of course, we’ll feed you the best tapas in town (as usual!).
+Also, check out how to pick out an authentic show with this video from our expert guide, Sara.

 5. Drink a glass of sherry